-(Students must schedule at least five IPG meetings throughout their trip with at least one meeting in every city that class visits on a business day.
+(Students must schedule five to seven IPG meetings throughout their trip with at least one meeting in every city that class visits on a business day.
 Students are not obligated to schedule meetings in cities that the class visits only for the weekend.)